Up to 78 feet (24 m) in the Northern Hempisphere

 Endangered – 40,000 in the Northern Hemisphere; 15,000-20,000 in the Southern Hemisphere

-The fin whale is the second largest whale on earth.
-The fin whale is a baleen whale and belongs to a group of whales known as the rorquals, which also includes humpback whales, blue whales, Bryde’s whales, sei whales, and minke whales.
-These whales have throat grooves that expand while the animal is feeding.
-Brownish-gray in color, a distinguishing feature of the fin whale is the asymmetrical coloring of the lower jaw, which is white or yellow on the right side and mottled black on the left side.
+The Fin Whale is the second largest whale on Earth.
+They are baleen whales and belong to a group of whales known as the rorquals (also includes Humpback Whales and Blue Whales) Fin Whales have long throat grooves that expand while they are feeding.
+Dark-gray in color, a distinguishing feature of the Fin Whale is the asymmetrical coloring of the lower jaw, which is white-pale yellow on the right side and mottled black on the left side.

-Fin whales feed mainly on small shrimp-like creatures called krill or small schooling fish which get stuck in their baleen plates.
-One of the fastest whales in the ocean, they have earned the nickname “greyhound of the sea” and are capable of bursts up to 23 mph.
+Fin Whale feed mainly on small shrimp-like creatures called krill or small schooling fish that get trapped in their baleen plates.
+They have earned the nickname “greyhound of the sea” for being the fastest of the baleen whales and are capable of burst speeds up to 29 mph.

-Fin whales were a popular target for commercial whalers, and although the practice is currently banned, populations are currently a small fraction of what they once were.
+Fin whales were a popular target for commercial whalers.
+Although the practice is currently banned, populations are still a small fraction of what they once were.